-Our goal is to run media campaigns to educate community and generate public demand, place health and other development issues high on public agenda, and effectively reach the influential group of policy-makers, elected representatives, professionals, political and religious leaders, power brokers and interest groups to act in support of health and sustainable development issues in Liberia and the Mano River Basin.
+Our goals are: (1) To strengthen independent media and freedom of information.
+Particularly, enhances press freedom, journalistic safety and self-regulation; improve journalists and CSO’s awareness and networking and foster active citizens’ demand for information in Liberia and the Mano River Basin region.
+(2).
+To run media campaigns to educate community and generate public demand, place health and other development issues high on public agenda, and effectively reach the influential group of policy-makers, elected representatives, professionals, political and religious leaders, power brokers and interest groups to act in support of health and sustainable development issues in Liberia and the Mano River Basin.

 Currently, we are piloting several media campaigns in Liberia at the same time generating evidence of impact using evaluations.
 We are working to scale up the most effective campaigns to reach local communities across the region.
 Our focus areas include environment, climate change, forest, nutrition, human trafficking and child slavery, family farming and road safety.

 Most poverty eradication programs in West Africa often focus surely on the “supply side” of interventions: e.g. conducting training, building infrastructures or supply food and equipment in local communities.
 Unlike traditional NGO programs, VOSIEDA use combination of approaches and works on the critical but much-neglected “demand side,” disseminating basic yet crucial information and encouraging communities take advantage of services and local resources already available to them.